emercoin/docs/en/020_Blockchain_Services/030_EmerDNS/030_EmerDNS_Introduction.md

 .lib     |from the words Library and Liberty - that is, knowledge and freedom .bazar   |marketplace

-Accessing EmcDNS zones
+Accessing EmerDNS zones
 ----------------------

-There are several ways that EmcDNS domains can be reached:
+There are several ways that EmerDNS domains can be reached:

 ### Browser extensions

-Several 3rd-party browser plugins exist which allow you to easily visit EmcDNS domains:
+Several 3rd-party browser plugins exist which allow you to easily visit EmerDNS domains:

 -   [Peername.com browser
     extension](https://peername.com/browser-extension) (firefox,